-The first time I had lunch at Dishoom in Shoredtich, I reluctantly gave in to my cousins recommendation.
+The first time I had lunch at Dishoom in Shoreditch, I reluctantly gave in to my cousins’ recommendation.
 Because I have never been a fan of Indian cuisine I was prepared to order plain white bread Naan and get it over with quickly.

-I’m going to start of with the bar, because it’s very likely you’ll be spending the first hour of your visit here.
+I’m going to start off with the bar because it’s very likely you’ll be spending the first hour of your visit here.
 Dishoom doesn’t take reservations for less than 6 people, so they’ll tell you to wait at the bar until a table becomes free.
 We had enough time to drink at least 3 cocktails and they were all pretty amazing!
-Don’t be afraid to get drunk before dinner, because the delicious “Dry Tipples” from the menu are completely alcohol free.
+Don’t be afraid to get drunk before dinner, because the delicious “Dry Tipples” from the menu is completely alcohol-free.
 I suggest you try the Sober Martini that comes with grape and cucumber waters and a gin-like bitterness or the Passionfruit Sharbat with lime and soda.
-If you prefer the real deal then there’s plenty of choice on the bar menu: The Kohinoor Fizz with gooseberry syrup, lime juice, Gin, Aperol, Prosecco and egg white or the Monsoon Martini with espresso, chilli liqueur, black walnut bitters and cream.
+If you prefer the real deal then there’s plenty of choice on the bar menu: The Kohinoor Fizz with gooseberry syrup, lime juice, Gin, Aperol, Prosecco and egg white or the Monsoon Martini with espresso, chili liqueur, black walnut bitters, and cream.

-For lunch and dinner everything you order from the menu is family style, encouraging you to order several dishes for the table and then share everything.
+For lunch and dinner, everything you order from the menu is family style, encouraging you to order several dishes for the table and then share everything.
 My favorite anyway, because you get to try so many dishes at once!
-But if I’d have to pick only one dish, I could easily go for the Sheekh Kabab, which is minced lamb marinated with lime, coriander and cumin, then grilled and then drown that in the cool minty yoghurt cucumber Raita.
+But if I’d have to pick only one dish, I could easily go for the Sheekh Kabab, which is minced lamb marinated with lime, coriander, and cumin, then grilled and then drown that in the cool minty yogurt cucumber Raita.
 Oh yes!

 DISHOOM CHARITY AND OTHER AMAZING FACTS